 12 Tips to Balance Estrogen Levels Naturally

-Estrogens are hormones that are important for sexual and reproductive development, mainly in women.
-They are also referred to as female sex hormones.
+Estrogen is a hormone that is important for sexual and reproductive development, mainly in women, although men do produce in smaller quantities.
+It is also commonly referred to as the major female sex hormone along with progesterone.
 The term “estrogen” refers to all of the chemically similar hormones in this group, which are estrone, estadiol and estriol.

 Manufactured from cholesterol by a woman’s ovaries each month, estrogen circulates in the blood, passes easily in and out of all organs and tissues and is eventually metabolised by enzymes in the liver.
 There are 3 major types of estrogen that are naturally produced by the body.
 Here are some of the many symptoms of poor estrogen balance

 1) Estrone (E1): The main form of estrogen produced during menopause.
 Produced mainly in your liver and fat cells.
 Since toxins such as xenoestrogens, heavy metals, and other pollutants that directly affect hormone levels are stored in your liver and fat cells, individuals with higher levels of toxicity have altered and contaminated forms of estrone.

 2) Estradiol (E2): The major estrogen made in the ovaries.
 This hormone is known to play a huge role in energy, sleeping, pleasure, sex drive, and healthy bones, skin, & hair.
 It also helps support the mucous membranes, providing moisturization for the skin, lips, eyes, GI tract, and vagina.
 Estradiol is a very strong growth stimulator and elevated levels are linked to greater risk of breast, uterine or overian cancers.